Dosage Form: tablet

 In a study in 36 patients with mild to moderate hypertension where the antihypertensive effects of Lisinopril alone were compared to Lisinopril given concomitantly with indomethacin, the use of indomethacin was associated with a reduced effect, although the difference between the two regimens was not significant.

 Lisinopril does not appear to be bound to other serum proteins.
 Lisinopril does not undergo metabolism and is excreted unchanged entirely in the urine.
-Based on urinary recovery, the mean extent of absorption of Lisinopril is approximately 25%, with large intersubject variability (6% to 60%) at all doses tested (5 mg to 80 mg).
+Based on urinary recovery, the mean extent of absorption of Lisinopril is approximately 25%, with large intersubject variability (6-60%) at all doses tested (5-80 mg).
 The absolute bioavailability of Lisinopril is reduced to 16% in patients with stable NYHA Class II-IV congestive heart failure, and the volume of distribution appears to be slightly smaller than that in normal subjects.
 The oral bioavailability of Lisinopril in patients with acute myocardial infarction is similar to that in healthy volunteers.

-The pharmacokinetics of Lisinopril were studied in 29 pediatric hypertensive patients between 6 years and 16 years with glomerular filtration rate greater than 30 mL/min/1.73 m2.
-After doses of 0.1 mg to 0.2 mg per kg, steady state peak plasma concentrations of Lisinopril occurred within 6 hours and the extent of absorption based on urinary recovery was about 28%.
+Pediatric Patients: The pharmacokinetics of Lisinopril were studied in 29 pediatric hypertensive patients between 6 years and 16 years with glomerular filtration rate > 30 mL/min/1.73 m2.
+After doses of 0.1 to 0.2 mg per kg, steady state peak plasma concentrations of Lisinopril occurred within 6 hours and the extent of absorption based on urinary recovery was about 28%.
 These values are similar to those obtained previously in adults.
 The typical value of Lisinopril oral clearance (systemic clearance/absolute bioavailability) in a child weighing 30 kg is 10 L/h, which increases in proportion to renal function.

 Carcinogenesis, Mutagenesis, Impairment of Fertility